 (b) Paul asks two crucial questions in Romans 8:33-34 "Who will bring any charge against those whom God has chosen?
 It is God who justifies.
 Who is he that condemns?
 Christ Jesus, who died—more than that, who was raised to life—is at the right hand of God and is also interceding for us."
 Who will bring a charge against God’s elect?
 No one will, because Christ is our advocate.
 Who will condemn us?
 No one will, because Christ, the One who died for us, is the one who condemns.
 We have both the advocate and judge as our Savior.

 (c) Believers are born again (regenerated) when they believe (John 3:3; Titus 3:5).
 For a Christian to lose his salvation, he would have to be un-regenerated.
 The Bible gives no evidence that the new birth can be taken away.

 (d) The Holy Spirit indwells all believers (John 14:17; Romans 8:9) and baptizes all believers into the Body of Christ (1 Corinthians 12:13).
 For a believer to become unsaved, he would have to be "un-indwelt" and detached from the Body of Christ.

-(f) For the most conclusive argument, Scripture says it best itself, "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord" (Romans 8:38-39).
+(f) In a conclusive argument, Scripture says, "For I am convinced that neither death nor life, neither angels nor demons, neither the present nor the future, nor any powers, neither height nor depth, nor anything else in all creation, will be able to separate us from the love of God that is in Christ Jesus our Lord" (Romans 8:38–39).
 Remember the same God who saved you is the same God who will keep you.
-Once we are saved we are always saved.
+Once we are saved, we are always saved.
 Our salvation is most definitely eternally secure!